 Swatch offers a variety of collections, ranging from Sport and big-sized Big Bold lines to automatic movement equipped Sistem51 and stainless steel Irony collections.

 Notable collections: Classic, Essence, EVO2, Helvetica, Simply Elegant, Stop2Go

 The brand of Mondaine started to manufacture watches in 1986 after finding inspiration from the Swiss railway clock’s iconic design.
 The red second hand on a rather simple dial is the trademark of Mondaine.

 The brand acquired the famous military watch company of Luminox in 2006, in that opening business opportunity in the States.

 From classic to contemporary, Mondaine’s watches combine superior craftsmanship with minimalist style.
 In addition to classic analog-display timepieces, you’ll also find fully-integrated smartwatches, eco-friendly tickers, and even vegan watches.

 Prices: automatic from $400

 Glycine was established at the beginning of World War I in 1914, though there was no connection to the war itself.
 At first, the watches were produced for women, especially for the wealthy in the UK and the USA.
-After some time, Glycine started to experiment with self-winding movements and chronometers, and finally, in the 1950s, found the passion they’re known for – the aviation watches.
+After some time, Glycine started to experiment with self-winding movements and chronometers, and finally, in the 1950s, found the passion they’re known for – aviation watches.

-In the era of the growing popularity of intercontinental travel, Glycine presented the Airman collection that featured 24-hour time, rotating bezel, and world time.
+In the era of the growing popularity of intercontinental travel, Glycine presented the Airman collection that featured 24-hour time, rotating bezel, and World Time.
 These days, the Airman watches are sought-after pilot timepieces known for the Swiss quality and sophisticated appeal.